celery/celery/CONTRIBUTING.rst

         # Bad
         from __future__ import absolute_import, with_statement

-     (Note that this rule does not apply if the package does not include support for Python 2.5)
+     (Note that this rule doesn't apply if the package doesn't include support for Python 2.5)

-* Note that we use "new-style` relative imports when the distribution does not support Python versions below 2.5
+* Note that we use "new-style` relative imports when the distribution doesn't support Python versions below 2.5

     This requires Python 2.5 or later:
     ::